iltommi/qdb-documentation/source/concepts/concurrency.rst

 It is possible to create more complex scenarii thanks to the get_update and compare_and_swap commands. get_update atomically gets the previous value of an entry and updates it to a new one. compare_and_swap updates the value if it matches and return the old/unchanged value.

-Rule of thumb:

-    * DO NOT mix put and update calls
+.. tip:: DO NOT mix put and update calls

 Updating multiple entries at a time
 -------------------------------------